psas/stm32/README.md

   - Version 4.8 as of March 2014
   - Instillation instructions:
     - The prefered way is to use the provided [PPA](https://launchpad.net/~terry.guo/+archive/gcc-arm-embedded)
+  - Ubuntu 14.04 and Debian testing recently (April 2014) introduced their own compiler package named gcc-arm-none-eabi, but it's not the same as ours and the packaging is broken anyway.
+If you've just upgraded to 14.04 run:
+    ```
+    sudo apt-get remove binutils-arm-none-eabi gcc-arm-none-eabi
+    sudo apt-get autoremove
+    sudo add-apt-repository ppa:terry.guo/gcc-arm-embedded
+    sudo apt-get update
+    sudo apt-get install gcc-arm-none-eabi=4-8-2014q1-0trusty8
+    ```
 #### Other
  - Programmers used for JTAG
    - Olimex-arm-usb-ocd and STLinkV2 are what we currently use, but any supported by OpenOCD should work